Balancing Covariates in Survey Experiments: Introduction

 Simple random sampling and complete randomization in a survey experiment balance observed and unobserved confounding factors on average and justify simple comparisons of average outcomes among the treatment and control groups.
 However, covariate imbalance happens not only between the sampled experimental units and the overall population of interest but also between treatment and control groups \citep{yang2021rejective}.
 In the survey sampling literature, stratified random sampling is widely used to balance covariates, generate a more representative sample, and increase the efficiency of a sample design concerning cost and precision \citep{imbens1996efficient}.
 Stratification or blocking is also used to balance covariates in the treatment assignment stage \citep{Fisher1926,Imbens2015}.
 According to a recent survey \citep{Lin2015}, stratification has been prevalently used in randomized clinical trials.
 In recent studies, researchers introduced a finely stratified design approach grounded in the semi-parametric efficiency principle and super-population framework \citep{bai2022inference,cytrynbaum2023optimal,Tabord2023}.

 Design-based or finite-population asymptotic results for a general stratification strategy in the survey experiment have not been fully explored.
 The design-based inference only considers the randomness of sampling and treatment assignment, with potential outcomes and covariates being fixed.
 It can be seen as a form of conditional inference within the super-population framework, i.e., drawing causal inferences conditional on the potential outcomes and covariates.
-The design-based inference can be traced back to Fisher and Neyman \citep{Neyman1923,Fisher1935} and is gaining increasing popularity in causal inference theory and practice \citep{lin2013,Imbens2015,Li2016,Li2018,Liu2019,lu2022design}.
+The design-based inference can be traced back to Fisher and Neyman \citep{Neyman1923,Fisher1935} and is gaining increasing popularity in causal inference theory and practice \citep{lin2013,Imbens2015,Li2016,Liu2019,lu2022design}.

 Our first contribution is to establish the design-based asymptotic theory for the stratified difference-in-means estimator of the average treatment effect under the stratified randomized survey experiment.
 Specifically, we show that this estimator is consistent and asymptotically normal, and that its asymptotic variance is usually smaller than that under a completely randomized survey experiment.
 Hence, stratification can improve efficiency.
 We also obtain the optimal stratum-specific sampling proportion and treated proportion to minimize the asymptotic variance of the stratified difference-in-means estimator.
 Note that we consider a general asymptotic regime that allows the sampling fraction to tend to zero, the proportions of treated units to vary across strata, as well as the number of strata or the associated stratum sizes to diverge.
-Thus, our theoretical results cover the scenarios of a few large strata, many small strata, and a combination thereof.
-Moreover, the existing central limit theory for stratified randomized experiments \citep{liu2022straclt} requires that the sampling fraction is non-negligible.
-To allow the sampling fraction to tend to zero, we develop a new central limit theory for stratified random sampling.
+Thus, our theoretical results cover the scenarios of a few large strata, many small strata, and a combination thereof. {To establish a central limit theorem (CLT) for our estimator, we develop a Hájek coupling technique that reduces the estimator to a sum of independent random variables.
+Our setting introduces additional challenges due to the presence of two sources of design randomness, sampling and treatment assignment, which are not jointly handled in existing work.